Average Round Size by Stage: Pre-Seed to Series B

-Based on Carta State of Private Markets 2025, PitchBook Q1 2025 data, and Crunchbase funding trends, here's what each stage actually looks like today:
+Based on Carta State of Private Markets, PitchBook, and Crunchbase funding data, here's what each stage actually looks like in 2026:

 | Stage | Median Round Size | Post-Money Valuation | Typical Dilution | Check Size (Lead) |